 Just a quick one to get through some of my thoughts on trends in crypto :)

-This week I was lucky enough to speak at Pocket Gamer Connects Seattle on a Web3 panel.
+This week, I was fortunate enough to speak at Pocket Gamer Connects Seattle on a Web3 panel.
 The subject was the exciting world of tokens and how they empower communities and users.
-Ok, maybe exciting to some, but we were less hype based on our approach than your normal crypto degen.
-Less Gary Vee and more meat and potatoes as we went into use cases of each token and how the end user benefits.
+Okay, it was exciting to some, but we were less hype based on our approach than your normal crypto degen.
+Less Gary Vee and more meat and potatoes as we went into the use cases of each token and how the end user benefits.

-Since it was a short panel, I thought it would be perfect to sum up the three layers of tokens - Governance, Utility, and Non-Fungible tokens.
-So without further adue.
+Since it was a short panel, it would be perfect to sum up the three layers of tokens - Governance, Utility, and Non-Fungible tokens.
+So, without further ado.

 Governance tokens